ychding11/GLTutorial/tutorial-solid-wireframe/readme.md

 - view independent
 - draw wireframe on shaded surface in one pass

-But it requires the GPU is capable of Geometry Shader.
+It requires the GPU is capable of Geometry Shader.

 ## Screen Shot